theflakes/sigma_rule_tester/README.md

 Note:
-    When a rule uses simple glob matching, '*' and '?', the first time this logic is encountered it is converted into a regex and cached for quicker execution of that logic on subsequent runs.
+    When a rule uses simple glob matching, '*' and '?', the first time this logic is encountered it is converted into a regex and cached for quicker execution of that logic on subsequent logs its run against.

 Usage:
     sigma_rule_tester --log './log.json' --rules './rules'